Page updated December 4, 2021. Please check this page regularly so we can let you know what we know when we know it!

 If you have had another vaccine in the 7 days* before your Covid-19 vaccine appointment, please let us know as we may need to reschedule your appointment. *There should be a gap of 14 days between live vaccines and a Covid vaccine

-An uncommon side effect of the Pfizer vaccine is swelling of the lymph nodes.
-Screening mammograms should be done prior to vaccination or 4-6 weeks after your second Pfizer vaccine dose.
+An uncommon side effect of the vaccines is swelling of the lymph nodes.
+Screening mammograms should be done prior to vaccination or 4-6 weeks after your second dose.

 Continue to practice Covid-safe behaviours: cover your mouth when you cough, keep your distance, wash your hands, get tested and then stay home if you're sick.